-- Our stem cell products come from a lab that is FDA inspected and approved.
+- Our tissue allograft products come from a lab that is FDA inspected and approved.
 This is a rare industry standard that we meet.

 - Our staff has performed thousands of successful stem cell and regenerative medicine treatments.